BIULab-BUAA/UARC_Pilot/README.md

 **UARC_Pilot** is the open-source hardware for our paper **Reciprocal actuation core utilizing modular limbs for flying, swimming, and running**.

-This hardware is developed by Altium Designer 20.
+The hardware is developed by Altium Designer 20.
+All models are developed by Solidworks 2023.